anmesdata/GettingAndCleaningDataProject/CodeBook.md

 # Analysis done to clean the data as required

-*The dataset was downloaded and unzipped
+The dataset was downloaded and unzipped

-*All the training data and testing data was read into R *The activity labels were also read into R *Appropriate column names were assigned as need
+All the training data and testing data was read into R

+The activity labels were also read into R

+Appropriate column names were assigned as need

-*All the data was merged into one data frame
+All the data was merged into one data frame

-*Only mean and std dev data was extracted for each measurement *An independent data frame was created with the mean of each variable for each subject and for each activity *The column names were cleaned up
+Only mean and std dev data was extracted for each measurement

+An independent data frame was created with the mean of each variable for each subject and for each activity

+The column names were cleaned up

-*The tidy dataset was written to a txt file
+The tidy dataset was written to a txt file

+# Variables

+xtrain, ytrain, subjecttrain - these variables contain training data in the raw form xtest, ytest, subjecttest - these variables contain testing data in the raw form features - contains features data activitylabels - contains activity labels data totaltrain - the merged training data with column names totaltest - the merged testing data with column names fulldata - merged training and testing data data_subsetted - required tidy data with only mean and std dev information extracted